 (April 2023 - 10 mins)

-Professor Snyder examines how digital platforms, disinformation, and algorithmic manipulation contribute to a new form of authoritarian influence that he terms “cyberfascism.”
-He highlights how online environments mimic fascist rhetorical strategies by overwhelming reason with emotion and distorting public discourse.
+Professor Snyder examines how digital platforms, disinformation, and algorithmic manipulation contribute to a new form of authoritarian influence he terms “cyberfascism” and shows how online environments employ fascist rhetorical strategies that overwhelm reason with emotion and distort public discourse.

 (May 2023 - 19 mins)